themathematicalmermaid/site/README.md

 ## CSS

-Copy and alter the `styles.css` file.
+Copy and alter the `styles-template.css` file.
 Uncomment the stylesheet line in your `index.html` file.
 As long as these two files are in the same folder, this will start adding the CSS to your HTML.
 The template styles are boring (and designed to look ok on a mobile) but this is where you come in!
 Have fun exploring the different CSS attributes you can use.
-For example, my `example.css` is what I've used.
+For example, my `styles.css` is what I've used.

 - w3schools CSS reference
 - unsplash (free to use unlike google images)